slurmulon/gig/README.md

 gig.play()
 ```

-However, because `stateful-dynamic-interval` uses `setTimeout` behind the scenes, drift between audio (or any other synchronization points) will inevitably grow, and playback will no longer be accurately aligned.
+However, because `stateful-dynamic-interval` uses `setTimeout` behind the scenes, drift between audio (or any other synchronization points) will inevitably grow, and playback will eventually become misaligned.

 This is due to the single-threaded nature of JavaScript and the generally low precision of `setTimeout` and `setInterval`.
 Read Chris Wilson's article ["A Tale of Two Clocks: Scheduling Web Audio for Precision"](https://www.html5rocks.com/en/tutorials/audio/scheduling/) for detailed information on this limitation and a tutorial on how to create a more accurate clock in JavaScript.